chlict/MetaTensor/README.md

-# TensorExamples
+# MetaTensor Project
-A project of Tensor operations using C++ meta programming.
+A project of Tensor operating using C++ meta programming.

 1. Zero-cost Tensor abstraction.
 2. Uniform programming for compile-time shaped tensor and runtime shaped